 - Are more likely to make normal progress through the primary grades

-Ways to help your child, or a child in your care, succeed in school:
+Specific ways to help your child, or a child in your care, succeed in school is as follows:

 - Pay attention to your child’s strengths.
 Set high but realistic expectations and help him/her develop realistic self-expectations.